Insekta/insekta-docs/insekta-setup/index.rst

 #.
 Run ``./clean-all``.
 #.
 Run ``./build-ca``.
 Note that this will ask you to confirm the previously configured certificate fields by pressing enter.
 #.
 Run ``./build-key-server server``.
 This might take some time for generating the key pair.
 It will also ask you again to confirm the previously configured certificate fields.
 In addition, enter ``y`` for signing, ``y`` for committing, and ``n`` for not challenging.
 #.
-Copy the generated certificate files to ``/etc/openvpn/server/`` via:
+Copy the generated certificates and the server key to ``/etc/openvpn/server/`` via:
     ::

       cp keys/ca.crt /etc/openvpn/server/
-      cp keys/ca.key /etc/openvpn/server/
       cp keys/server.crt /etc/openvpn/server/
       cp keys/server.key /etc/openvpn/server/

-#. **TODO**: we need this for setting up insekta-web later on ``cp /etc/openvpn/server/ca.* /path/to/insekta-web/insekta/testenv/vpn/``, but not sure about this.
+#.
+Copy the certificate and the key of the ca to insekta-web, i.e., by running ``cp /etc/openvpn/server/ca.* /path/to/insekta-web/insekta/testenv/vpn/``.
 #.
 Finally, start the systemd service for openvpn via ``systemctl start openvpn-server@server``.